Lynching of William Baker

-William Baker was an 18-year-old African-American man who was lynched in Aberdeen, Monroe County, Mississippi by a white mob on March 8, 1922.
+William Baker was an 18-year-old African-American man who was lynched in Monroe County, Mississippi by a white mob on March 8, 1922.
 According to the United States Senate Committee on the Judiciary it was the 14th of 61 lynchings during 1922 in the United States.

 Lynching

 Between Okolona and Aberdeen, Mississippi, 18-year-old farmhand William Baker was putting a buggy into its shed when the six-year-old daughter of Constable Sidney Johnson got into it.
 Baker allegedly then took the girl to a shed where she started screaming.
 Her mother came running and grabbed hold of him.
 A white mob quickly gathered and hanged Baker.
 His body was discovered by Sheriff Lewis hanging from a Chinaberry tree.
 The Chicago Whip writes the lynching took place 10 mi from Aberdeen, Mississippi.